JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 It depends on 2 variables:
 + "dataset": it's the name of the dataset.
 It receives a DataFrame from Pandas.
 + "string": it's related to the the kind of subset you want.
-It's a string, you've to put the letter of the subset you want.
+It's a string, you've to put the letter of the test, training or validation set in my case..

 #### Splitting_jets_function.py ([Link Here](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Reference%20guides/Splitting_jets_function.py))